chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 # Sidecar ConfigMap

-This document guides you to define a specify sidecar ConfigMap for your application.
+This document guides you to define a specified sidecar ConfigMap for your application.

 ## Why do we need a specified Sidecar ConfigMap?

 Chaos Mesh runs a [fuse-daemon](https://www.kernel.org/doc/Documentation/filesystems/fuse.txt) server in [sidecar container](https://www.magalix.com/blog/the-sidecar-pattern) for implementing file system IOCChaos.

-In sidecar container, fuse-daemon need to mount the data directory of application by [fusermount](http://manpages.ubuntu.com/manpages/bionic/en/man1/fusermount.1.html) before the application starts.
+In sidecar container, fuse-daemon needs to mount the data directory of application by [fusermount](http://manpages.ubuntu.com/manpages/bionic/en/man1/fusermount.1.html) before the application starts.

-Most applications use different data directories, so you need to defines the different sidecar configs for different applications.
+Most applications use different data directories, so you need to define the different sidecar configs for different applications.

 ## Configuration file